Azure-Samples/service-fabric-containers/README.md

 a backend service written in nodejs that serves up a web page with information about the node it is running on.

 # Linux Container Sample
-This sample shows containers running on Ubuntu 16.04.
-The solution has a frontend service written in NodeJS that listens to web requests on port 4000 and uses DNS resolution to request information from a backend service written in Python.
+This folder contains two samples showing containers running on Ubuntu 16.04.

+The 'container-dns-sample' shows multiple containers running in Service Fabric communicating over the DNS portal.
+It has a frontend service written in NodeJS that listens to web requests on port 4000 and uses DNS resolution to request information from a backend service written in Python.
+The containers are built using Dockerfiles and the Service Fabric application is deployed using the traditional Service Fabric Application Package structure.

+The 'container-tutorial' has a frontend service in Python which communicates with a Redis data store to render a Voting UI to the user.
+In this example, deployments of applicationsusing docker-compose and Service Fabric Command Line Interface are demonstrated.

 ## MSFT OSS Code Of Conduct Notice
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.